 The cast all do their best with the material with Pegg and Brown standing out, (no surprise there).
-Alice Braga does better than can be expected as Alice, the woman who starts everything off and Luke Hemsworth (INFINI, WESTWORLD) stands out as Dylan, the love struck gas station attendant who becomes an unexpected factor in the proceedings.
-The real star however may be the Australian cost, who’s natural beauty makes a stark contrast the ugly acts of the people living there.
+Alice Braga does better than can be expected as Alice, the woman who starts everything off and Luke Hemsworth (INFINI, WESTWORLD) stands out as Dylan, the love-struck gas station attendant who becomes an unexpected factor in the proceedings.
+The real star, however, may be the Australian cost, whose natural beauty makes a stark contrast to the ugly acts of the people living there.

 In the end, KILL ME THREE TIMES isn’t the film it could have been, it is better than a lot of Tarantino wannabes.
 Worth a watch for fans of the style, KILL ME THREE TIMES is available from Magnet Releasing.